-If you’re looking for a popular warm gray or taupe paint colour with a flexibility that suits a wide range of exposures and interior finishes, you’ve come to the RIGHT blog!
+If you’re looking for a popular warm gray or taupe paint color with a flexibility that suits a wide range of exposures and interior finishes, you’ve come to the RIGHT blog!

-What type of paint colour is Requisite Gray?
+What type of paint color is Requisite Gray?
 It is warm or cool?
 Taupe or gray?

-Sherwin Williams Requisite Gray is a WARM paint colour but doesn’t have quite enough warmth to step into the TAUPE end of things.
-This means that Requisite Gray is a WARM GRAY paint colour (and a wicked pretty one at that).
+Sherwin Williams Requisite Gray is a WARM paint color but doesn’t have quite enough warmth to step into the TAUPE end of things.
+This means that Requisite Gray is a WARM GRAY paint color (and a wicked pretty one at that).